Icex0/HDshop/README.md

   - There are no anti-CSRF tokens and the session cookie has SameSite none
 - 📂 **LFI - Local file inclusion**
   - Legacy API endpoint for profile image retrieval > `GET /api/user/<ID>/image?file=../../../etc/passwd`
-  - `../../docker-compose.yml` contains credentials but you would have to fuzz for it
 - 🌐 **SSRF - Server-Side Request Forgery**
   - Fetch profile image from URL without validation > `POST /api/user/6/image/fetch-url`, which includes the parameter `imageUrl`
   - Use the burp collab URL and report the HTTP request made to it (minimal impact shown)